Beczheng/datasci_4_web_viz/README.md

 ### **Assignment**
 - Course: HHA 507
-- Week: 4
-- Homework assignment: Explore web-based platforms for interactive data visualization, contrasting R's Shiny with Python's equivalents.
+- Homework assignment #4: Explore web-based platforms for interactive data visualization, contrasting R's Shiny with Python's equivalents.
 Harness these tools to present data in interactive and user-friendly ways.

 ### **Reflections on the assignment**
 - Links to the Shiny apps: